Introduction¶

 --config skyMap.projection="TAN"

-• We’ve passed “example1:example2” as to the --rerun option.
+option.
 This chains the reruns, using “example1” as the input and “example2” as the new output.
 It’s often a good idea to create a new rerun when you move on to a new stage of processing, so you can easily reprocess just that stage or remove just that stage’s outputs.
-The last rerun in a chain has access to all of the data products in other data repositories in its chain (this is on of the big conveniences provided by the butler), so there’s essentially no downside to creating a new rerun.
+The last rerun in a chain has access to all of the data products in other data repositories in its chain (this is on of the big conveniences provided by the butler), so there’s essentially no downside to creating a new rerun.- We’ve used the

-makeDiscreteSkyMap.py doesn’t have to do much work, so there’s no point in parallelizing it.
-It will report the position of the skymap it creates and the number of patches in its logs; for the ci_hsc dataset, that should be 3 x 3.
+doesn’t have to do much work, so there’s no point in parallelizing it.
+It will report the position of the skymap it creates and the number of patches in its logs; for the ci_hsc dataset, that should be 3 x 3

 coaddDriver.py DATA --rerun example1:example2 \